okx-code/rankupbook/src/Advanced-Configuration/RanksGUI.md

         lore: |-
           Wow
           Lore
-      # fill: can use lore: too!
+      # fill: can use all of material: name: lore: too!
 ```
 We recommend the [FAQ on _YAML questions_](../FAQ.md#how-do-i-write-multi-line-messages) for more information on _multi-line_ syntax used in this `lore:` example.